 New plant cultivars are coming out all the time, so making a blanket statement about any plant is risky.
 A few years ago, I'd have shouted from the rooftops that growing rosemary where they're a risk of frost is a lousy idea.
 Now there are frost tolerant varieties that can survive in areas as cold as zone-5.
 The recommendations below have worked for me.
 If you want to have a fun, successful experience in the garden, stick with seeds that are easy to propagate and buy small plants of other varieties you may want to try.

-If you want extra information, take a look at the plant profiles in the left pane of this blog.
 When in doubt about what will grow in your area, check for zone recommendations on seed packet and in online plant descriptions.

 Another excellent resource is your local nursery.
-Landscape experts in your area know what types of plants grow best in your microclimate.
+Landscape experts in your area know what types of plants grow best in your climate.
 Take a look at what they're selling, and don't be afraid to ask questions.

 You can also check with your local USDA Cooperative Extension Office for plant or planting recommendations.
 This free regional service provides lots of information useful to gardeners.
 For more comprehensive information about regional growing zones and to find the phone number for your Cooperative Extension office, follow these links:

 Herbs That Are Easy to Grow from Seed